bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Breezy
+- Breezy and Mostly Clear
 - 71% humidity
 - 16 mph wind
-- 0% cloud cover
+- 18% cloud cover
 - 43 AQI 🟩
-- 1.52 inches of rain expected in the next 48 hours
+- 1.46 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>